Yoshita56/Yoshita56/README.md

 - 👋 Hi, I’m @Yoshita56
-- 👀 I’m interested in Java Language, MySQL Server, Spring Boot and JDBC.
+- 👀 I’m interested in Java Language, MySQL Server, Spring Boot, JDBC and latest techonologies like Cloud Computing.
 - 🌱 I’m currently learning about Java development.
 - 💞️ I’m looking for an opportunity to work as a Software developer intern in any start up in Delhi.
 - 📫 Please contact me on my email- yoshitaofficial153@gmail.com